Engineering Students at Queen's

 Finance Chair, at

-(if they are a Queen’s student) and email.
 No two people can put the same person down for a guest ticket.
 This form will close on SUNDAY, SEPTEMBER 30, 2018

 Guests who attend Queen’s are required to complete hours (but not while on the waiting list), and guests who do not

 Please direct any questions related to guest tickets to the 2018 Sci Formal Finance Chair, Cameron Butler,

-Any questions about this information can be directed to the Sci Formal Finance Chair, Matt Boulby, at
+Any questions about this information can be directed to the Sci Formal Finance Chair, Cameron Butler, at

 The warehouse is located at